Escadron de Chasse 2/4 La Fayette

 The Escadron de Chasse 2/4 Lafayette (Fighter Squadron 2/4 La Fayette) is a squadron of the French Air and Space Force (Armée de l'air et de l'espace).
-It is currently stationed at BA 113 Saint-Dizier – Robinson Air Base (ICAO: LFSI), and is equipped with the Dassault Rafale C. The squadron has a long history dating back to the First World War, and has seen service in the Second World War, the French Indochina War and Algeria.
+It is currently stationed at BA 113 Saint-Dizier – Robinson Air Base (ICAO: LFSI), and is equipped with the Dassault Rafale B. The squadron has a long history dating back to the First World War, and has seen service in the Second World War, the French Indochina War and Algeria.
 It is now a nuclear strike squadron.

 History

 The squadron inherited the traditions of the Lafayette Escadrille (Escadrille La Fayette) of the First World War.
 The group was established in 1933 as the Groupe de Chasse II/5 La Fayette (GC II/5).

 During the Battle of France, GC II/5 was equipped with American-built Curtiss H-75 fighters.
 The aircraft of the unit were painted with the same insignia depicting Chief Sitting Bull chosen by the American volunteers of the Lafayette Escadrille during the First World War before the entry of their country into the conflict.

 Following the Armistice of 22 June 1940, the pilots and their aircraft were sent across the Mediterranean to French Algeria, under the control of Vichy France.
 On 9 November 1942, during Operation Torch, the Anglo-American landings in North Africa, these pilots flew against the landings.
 After the Army of Africa joined Free France, the group was reequipped with American Curtiss P-40 Warhawk fighters on 25 November.
 Retaining the Lafayette designation, GC II/5, under the command of Constantin Rozanoff, flew missions against Axis troops in Tunisia in 1942 and 1943.

 In addition to Rozanoff, noted pilots Pierre Houzé, André-Armand Legrand, Jean Gisclon and Pierre Delachenal served with the unit.